 I'm an award-winning, independent NY/NJ -based recording artist, songwriter & music producer.
-I've been writing, recording and performing music over the past 8 years and write 100% of my music as well as hooks and verses for singers & other independent artists.
+I've been writing, recording and performing music for the past 10 years and write 100% of my music as well as hooks and verses for singers & other independent artists.
 Genres: Hip Hop, R&B/Soul, Alternative, Electronic, Pop

 Here's how I can support you:

 - Industry Standard Vocals for demo purposes and commercial release

 Anything additional I'm open to discuss!